-New research has appeared that can help the patient understand Pelvic Floor Dysfunction and help guide them on treatment and healing courses.
+Recent research has appeared that can help the patient understand Pelvic Floor Dysfunction symptoms like those above and help guide them on treatment and healing courses.

 Here is what those doctors did: They conducted a “blind” study (not telling the patients what type of education or treatment they were getting).
 The purpose was to evaluate pelvic floor knowledge and the presence of Pelvic Floor Dysfunction in women office workers.
 The effects of receiving pelvic floor muscle health education on pelvic floor knowledge and Pelvic Floor Dysfunction were also evaluated.

 The women who received pelvic floor muscle exercise education and Pelvic Floor Dysfunction education intervention showed highly significant improvements in pelvic floor knowledge compared with the control group who were not told what the study was all about.